 Attending a DET-recognised accelerated learning program

-Students attending a DET-recognised Select Entry Accelerated Learning (SEAL) program are considered to be attending their closest government school/campus.
+Students who are attending a DET-recognised Select Entry Accelerated Learning (SEAL) program are considered to be attending their nearest government school/campus.
+Students in this category are eligible to travel at no cost.